Our core opening hours are:

 Our accessibility pages have a full list of equipment.
 Many of our online resources will have additional accessibility features to enable read aloud functions and visual enhancements.

 There are printers on every floor of the Andrew Kean Learning Centre.
 You need to scan your University ID card to use, and make sure you log out of the machine when you've finished.
 You can also use these devices to photocopy and scan.
-You can add credit to your printing account either by using epayments, or at the Library Helpdesk.
+You can add credit to your printing account at the Library Helpdesk.
+COMING SOON - online payments using epayments.